JRowleyLab/SandboxChromatinOccupancy/README.md

 ## **Before Starting**

-These tutorials were designed to be used on cloud computing platforms, with the aim of requiring nothing but the files within this GitHub repository in conjunction with downsampled example datasets held in cloud storage.
+These tutorials were designed to be used on cloud computing platforms, such that they require nothing but the files within this GitHub repository along with some downsampled example datasets that are held in cloud storage.
 Throughout the modules, you will see how to access these exmaple datasets.

 With this in mind, our tutorials use Jupyter Notebook files, which Google Cloud Platform, Amazon Web Services, and Microsoft Azure all provide support for.
 Therefore, requirements should only require creation of a virtual machine on one of these providers, and the downloading of this repositories files to the machine.

 ## **Getting Started**
 This repository contains several notebook files which serve as bioinformatics workflow tutorials that should work on any system that runs jupyter lab, and was specifically designed for Amazon Web Services (AWS) and the Google Cloud Platform (GCP).
+To learn how to get started with Jupyter Notebooks in the cloud, please follow the instructions provided by the NIH Cloud Lab relevant to your preferred cloud platform: [Jupyter in AWS Sagemaker](https://github.com/STRIDES/NIHCloudLabAWS/blob/main/docs/Jupyter_notebook.md) or [Jupyter in GCP VertexAI](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md).

+**Note:** To avoid unintended costs, we also recommend following the instructions to configure the virtual machine to auto-shutdown when left idle: [AWS configuration](https://github.com/STRIDES/NIHCloudLabAWS/blob/main/docs/auto-shutdown-instance.md) and [GCP configuration](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md)

 ## **Software Requirements**
 Because this module is hosted on cloud platforms and implemented in Jupyter Lab, the tools required throughout the module are configures via miniconda.
 Any system with a bash environment running Jupyter Lab should be able to run the module.